Come and find out what makes West Dean College such an amazing place to study.Read more now

 Harriet Sylvester, Graduate Diploma, Conservation of Ceramics and Related Materials

-Lorna has been a tutor then Programme Leader at West Dean College for fifteen years and prior to that was employed as a conservator in national institutions and in the private sector.
+Lorna has been a tutor then Subject Leader at West Dean College for sixteen years and prior to that was employed as a conservator in national institutions and in the private sector.

 If you are interested in applying for this course or would like further information please contact admissions either by enquiring online or calling the number below.
 To make your application you will need to download and fill out our application form.